holy-sheets/holysheets/README.md

 ## Authentication and Credentials

-Before using HolySheets, you need Google credentials (Service Account or OAuth2) with access to your target spreadsheet.
+Before using HolySheets!, you need Google credentials (Service Account or OAuth2) with access to your target spreadsheet.
 For guidance, check the [Getting Credentials](docs/getting-credentials.md) documentation.

 ## Quickstart Example